AmoghDabholkar/YOLOv3/README.md

 # YOLOv3

 Use pre-trained weights from Darknet team.
-[Not uploaded here due to huge size]
+[Not uploaded here due to huge size] Make sure to add the pre-trained weights file to yolo-coco folder before execution.

 For image -
 cd YOLOv3/